Eisenhower Matrix for Managers

 SKIP IF NEEDED

-• Attending an optional meeting 'just to stay in the loop'
+• Attend optional meetings just to stay in the loop

 That's a lot to remember!